jbangdev/jbang-jupyter-runner/docs/USAGE.md

 1. Installs and configures jbang
 2. Installs all Java kernels (jbang, jjava, rapaio, kotlin, ijava)
-3. Builds the jupyter-jbang-runner extension
+3. Builds the jbang-jupyter-runner extension
 4. Installs the extension as a Python package
 5. Links the extension to JupyterLab
 6. Rebuilds JupyterLab to include the new extension